Minee-Liane-Choi/MineeChoiLab/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

+Our lab comprises individuals committed to liberty, diversity, equality, compassion, and collaboration.
+We firmly oppose and renounce any form of outdated and inflexible thinking and attitudes against the principles we respect.

 {% include section.html background="images/wallpaper/phil-jackson.jpg" dark=true %}

 "The strength of the team is each individual member.
 The strength of each member is the team." – Phil Jackson